respawn-app/FlowMVI/docs/plugins.md

 A callback that is invoked each time an intent is received **and then begun** to be processed.

-This callback is invoked **after** the intent is sent and **before** it is received, sometimes the time difference can be significant if the store was stopped for some time. or even **never** if the store's buffer overflows or store is not ever used again.
+This callback is invoked **after** the intent is sent and **before** it is received, sometimes the time difference can be significant if the store was stopped for some time or even **never** if the store's buffer overflows or store is not ever used again.

 * Return null to veto the processing and prevent other plugins from using the intent.
-* Return another intent to replace intent with another one and continue with the chain.
+* Return another intent to replace `intent` with another one and continue with the chain.
-* Return intent to continue processing, leaving it unmodified.
+* Return `intent` to continue processing, leaving it unmodified.
 * Execute other operations using `PipelineContext`.

 ### onAction